DizkoDan/cyberjunx-chirpy-test/_posts/2009-06-17-wishing-i-was-on-a-beach-somew.md

 ---
 id: 983
-title: 'Wishing I was on a beach somew...'
+title: 'Wishing I was on a beach somew'
 date: '2009-06-17T18:27:58-04:00'
 author: DizkoDan
 layout: post